giladreich/QtDirect3D/README.md

 Under the `src` directory you'll find the widgets sources for each version.
 If you want the ImGui widget, you'll find it under `src/QDirect3D*Widget/ImGui`.

-Under the `examples` directory there are few samples to demostrate how to interact with the widget and how easy it is to get started.
+Under the `examples` directory there are few samples to demonstrate how to interact with the widget and how easy it is to get started.

 When you start a new `Qt GUI Application` project, do the following steps: